How to Paint an Aluminum Boat

-Whether you’ve owned one before or you’re new to riding a personal watercraft, selecting a PWC that best suits your lifestyle and budget requires research and time.
+Whether you’ve owned one before or you’re new to riding a personal watercraft (also known as a PWC), selecting a PWC that best suits your lifestyle and budget requires research and time.
 To help make the selection process easier for you, we put together these buying tips for personal watercraft.

 Start by assessing what you will primarily be using your PWC for.
 If you’re planning to tow wakeboarders, you may want to get a PWC model that has good horsepower and a large mirror for a good view behind your boat.
 If you plan on using your PWC primarily for transportation, you may want one with good fuel capacity and storage options.

 The size and type of seating on your PWC is also important.
 Take a look at the types of PWCs below to get a better idea.

 1. One Seater – For single riders with a focus on performance